krco253/A-/README.md

 ```
 git clone https://github.com/krco253/megaminx.git
 ```
-(or downloading the folder from Canvas works, too, if you don't have my login information)
+(or downloading the folder from Canvas because this is an assignment)

-2. Inside of the megaminx folder, compile with gcc
+2. Inside of the A- folder, compile with gcc
 ```
-g++ -std=c++11 -o Megaminx Block.cpp Row.cpp Face.cpp Megaminx.cpp main.cpp
+g++ -std=c++11 -o AStar AStar.cpp Block.cpp Row.cpp Face.cpp Megaminx.cpp main.cpp
 ```
 3. Run the program:
 ```
-./Megaminx
+./AStar
 ```
 ### Usage
 1. This program must be given an input from the user of how many moves to take for randomization.
 This is obtained through C++ standard input/output.
-The user will be prompted to enter the information when appropriate.
+The user will not be prompted to enter this unless they remove the comment symbols // beside the prompt in the main.cpp

 ## Authors